 Take an excursion to explore the deep valleys, rugged peaks, and dense velvet rainforests of Hiva Oa, which offer up ancient, massive stone tiki carvings and petroglyphs.
 Or visit Paul Gauguin's grave on the way into the village of Atuona, where you can see Belgian singer Jacques Brel's plane, Jojo, and learn about why these famous artists fell in love with this particular island.

 Have you met Les Gauguins and Les Gauguines yet?
-Our onboard hosts are ready to share their Polynesian culture with Tahitian dance lessons, hands-on traditional craft demonstrations, and various activities for all ages.
+Our onboard hosts are ready to share their Polynesian culture with Tahitian dance lessons, hands-on traditional craft demonstrations, and an array of activities for all ages.
 The day is yours to make what you will of it.
 Perhaps you’ll take in a lecture by one of our special guests or take part in cooking lessons with the executive chef.
-Or maybe you’ll unwind poolside or treat yourself to a visit to the Deep Nature Spa, or why not both?
+Or maybe you’ll unwind poolside or treat yourself to a visit to the Algotherm Spa, or why not both?
 A day at sea offers ample time to relax and plan your next adventure.

 Explore lush peaks, wander white-sand beaches, and marvel at the iconic views of Mount Otemanu.
-Then, take the plunge with a SCUBA excursion to see the island’s colorful coral reefs, enjoy a sunset jetboat ride, or spend a lazy afternoon on our private beach.
-Like a priceless Paul Gauguin painting come to life, the storied Bora Bora is colorful and unforgettable.
-The landscape alone will have you searching for adequate adjectives, especially once you see the lagoon—“turquoise” doesn’t do it justice.
+Take the plunge with a SCUBA excursion to see the island’s colorful coral reefs, enjoy a sunset jetboat ride, or spend a lazy afternoon on our private beach.
+Like a priceless Paul Gauguin painting come to life, storied Bora Bora is colorful and unforgettable.
+The landscape alone will have you searching for adequate adjectives, especially once you see the lagoon—“turquoise” just doesn’t do it justice.

 Day 15: Tahiti, Society Islands | Disembarkation